WannaLearning/Quantifying-scientists-research-ability-by-taking-institutions-scientific-impact-as-priori-informa/README.md

 # Code
 bbvi_em.py:     the simplest model, which assumes all scientists from the same institution.
 bbvi_em_mp.py:  the multiprocessing is employed to quicken learning speed.
 bbvi_em_org.py: the model adpoted in our paper.
+results_compared_with_ml.py: our model is compared with svr and lstm model
+results_evaluate.py: our model is compared with the Q-model
+extract_mag_affiliation.py: data preprocessing
+extract_mag_aid.py: data preprocessing